craig-grant630/HelpTick/README.md

 <summary>User Story Testing</summary>

+During testing, each story is evaluated to ensure that the implemented feature meets the acceptance criteria and delivers the expected value to the user.
+This type of testing helps ensure alignment between user expectations and the final product, encourages collaboration between developers, testers, and stakeholders, and supports an agile, behavior-driven development cycle.

 |  Story Title  | Acceptance Creteria |  Pass/Fail |
 |:-----|:--------:|:--------: |
 |  Set up Basics |<ul><li>Create the Helptick apps (ticket, users and dashboards)</li><li>Early deployment for app on Heroku (set up on settings)</li><li>Connect Code Institutes Postgres Database in environment variables</li><li>Hide secret key in environment variables</li></ul> | Pass |